EshaanAgg/redis-tester/STAGES.md

 - **Slug**: `uv3`
 - **Difficulty**: `easy`
-- **Marketing**: In this stage, you will improve your `GEOPOS` implementation to handle cases where the requested member does not exist.
+- **Summary**: In this stage, you will improve your `GEOPOS` implementation to handle cases where the requested member does not exist.

 In this stage, you will enhance your `GEOPOS` implementation to handle cases where the requested member does not exist in the geospatial key.